Sciss/FScape/README.md

 ### compiling

-FScape now builds with the simple-build-tool (sbt) 0.11.2.
-It had originally been created for Java 1.4, but probably now relies on features of Java 1.6.
+FScape now builds with the simple-build-tool (sbt) 0.12.

  - to compile: `sbt compile`
  - to package: `sbt package`